tum-ens/urbs/doc/implementdoc/param-economic.rst

 power output capacity of a storage technology :math:`s` in a site :math:`v` in support timeframe :math:`y`.
 The unit of this parameter is €/MW.
-To get the full impact of the investment within the modeling horizon this parameter is multiplied with the factor for the investment made in modeled year y :math:`I_y`.
+To get the full impact of the investment within the modeling horizon this parameter is multiplied with the factor :math:`I_y` for the investment made in modeled year :math:`y`.
 The related section for the storage power output capacity investment cost in the spreadsheet corresponding to the support timeframe :math:`y` can be found under the "Storage" sheet.
 Here each row represents another storage :math:`s` in a site :math:`v` and the column with the header